 Over the past two decades, Rwanda has made progress toward its goal of becoming a country with a middle-income, knowledge-based economy.
-Strengthening education is a cornerstone of this effort, so the USAID Soma Umenye project is partnering with the Rwandan Ministry of Education to support early literacy.
-The project will reach at least 1 million children in the first through third grades who are attending public and government-aided schools to advance their reading skills in Kinyarwanda.
+Strengthening education was a cornerstone of this effort, so the USAID Soma Umenye project partnered with the Rwandan Ministry of Education to support early literacy.
+The project reached at least 1 million children in the first through third grades who attended public and government-aided schools to advance their reading skills in Kinyarwanda.
 Kinyarwanda is not only one of Rwanda’s national languages but also the language most Rwandans speak.
 (The project’s name, “Soma Umenye,” translates from Kinyarwanda to English as “Read and Understand.”)
-Soma Umenye focuses on fluency and comprehension skills, skills necessary for students to succeed in later grades and the modern workplace.
+Soma Umenye focused on fluency and comprehension skills, skills necessary for students to succeed in later grades and the modern workplace.